Use Your Knowledge of Christ to Live a Better Life

 “Thou therefore endure hardness, as a good soldier of Jesus Christ.
 No man that warreth entangleth himself with the affairs of this life; that he may please him who hath chosen him to be a soldier.”

-This Scripture above describes how a “good soldier for Jesus will not become entangled with the cares of the world, because doing that would not please Jesus, The One who has chosen you to be a soldier.
-When I read this Scripture, it says to me that when the cares of the world are upon me—and that includes worries about finances, bills, auto repairs, job stresses, relationship problems, and so on—that Jesus wants to enlist me as one of His “good soldiers.”
+This Scripture above describes how a true believer in the son of God will not become entangled with the cares of the world, because doing that would not please The One who has chosen you to be a soldier.
+When I read this Scripture, it says to me that when the cares of the world are upon me—and that includes worries about finances, bills, auto repairs, job stresses, relationship problems, and so on—that is when God, the son, wants to enlist me as one of His warriors.
 Getting bogged down and tied up in the anxieties and concerns of this world, no matter how good a fight I might fight, is not impressive to God and it is not going to end your worries or mine.
-Since this is true, I'm including in this Hub four major points that can help you and me find peace and joy, so that we can overcome our tendency to engage in overwhelming worry and stress.
+Since this is true, I'm including in this article four major points that can help us find peace and joy, so that we can overcome our tendency to engage in overwhelming worry and stress.

 1. Say "No" to Excessive Worry and Stress